openknowledge/kafka-mq-bridging-showcase/kafka-mq-sink/README.md

 # Kafka/MQ Bridging Showcase - Kafka MQ Sink

-The showcase demonstrates bridging messages from Apache Kafka to IBM MQ
+The showcase demonstrates how to connect a Kafka broker as a sink for a MQ broker by using the Kafka connector [kafka-connect-mq-sink](https://github.com/ibm-messaging/kafka-connect-mq-sink).
+Therefore a custom Kafka producer application and a custom
+MQ queue consumer application are provided.

 **Notable Features:**
 * Apache Kafka broker